ECCC-MSC/open-data/canada.ca_upcoming/msc-data/climate_cangrd/readme_cangrd-datamart_en.md

 ## List of variables

-The available variables and units for CANGRD are:
+The available variables and units for CANGRD are :

 * Maximum temperature anomaly (°C)
 * Minimum temperature anomaly (°C)